top of page

 IMG_0607.JPG

-Saira Baker, Social Engagement Officer and Podcast Producer
+Saira Baker, Engagement Officer and Podcast Producer

 Saira Baker is an historian specialising in 19th and 20th century European monarchy.
 She is also a researcher and producer.
 Her most recent producing work as been with the BBC World Service and Radio 4.
 She lives and works in London.